robang74/chatgpt-answered-prompts/maga-introduction-to-finantial-communism.md

 Hence, pass to the posterity the old says by St. Augustine (5th century a.C.), who states that

-kingdoms without justice are mere robberies, and robberies are like small kingdoms, but large Empires are piracy writ large.
+> kingdoms without justice are mere robberies, and robberies are like small kingdoms, but large empires are piracy writ large.

 Hence creating more than 2%-4% of thin air money in the govt bank accout by a sort of magic for each transaction would be enough to run a civilized state and with 10% a great empire like Romans ruled for centuries.